jan-x-marek/jseries/README.md

-It operates on a similar level of abstraction (high-level vector operations, no ugly for loops over arrays), so that the code from the data modeling tools can be easily translated to it, It's pure Java with no dependencies, and aims to run as fast and memory-efficiently as Java can get.
+It operates on a similar level of abstraction (high-level vector operations, no ugly for loops over arrays), so that the code from the data modeling tools can be easily translated to it.
+It's pure Java with no dependencies, and aims to run as fast and memory-efficiently as Java can get.

-Please, do not expect a full Numpy port to Java.
+Please, do not expect a full Java clone of Numpy.
 It gets nowhere near and has no such ambition.
 I support just a tiny subset of the functionality, which was enough to satisfy my practical needs: only 1D arrays and time series, and a small set of predefined operations.
-Nevertheless, I believe there are many developers whose needs in this respect are equally limited and who can benefit from the library just like I do.
+Nevertheless, I believe there are many developers whose needs in this respect are equally limited and who can benefit from the library just like I did.

-And it's easy to extend and add the missing functionality your own.
+And the lib is easy to extend, you can quickly add the missing pieces of functionality on your own.

 ## Quick Example